yashseh/yashseh/README.md

 # Hi there, I'm Yash! 👋

 Welcome to my GitHub profile!
-I'm a passionate front-end developer with 1.8 years of experience in React Native, and I'm always excited to learn new technologies and take on new challenges. 🚀
+I'm a passionate software engineer and I'm always excited to learn new technologies and take on new challenges. 🚀

 ## About Me
 - 🌱 I’m currently learning **Next.js** and **GSAP animations**.